Thommas/baby-build/ROADMAP.md

 Allow full access to internet with privacy
-Should be unlocked as a reward and time should increase progressively
+Should be unlocked as a reward and time should increase progressively Permanent reward system with gauge

+8) Eat oishii food

+9) The child can ask for a reward

 ### Build a list of danger